Skip to main content

 Our objectives

 We continue to see rapid change in the reporting needs of Canadian entities.
-Additionally, capital providers, investors, and stakeholders are demanding more transparency and decision-useful information beyond what is currently available in the traditional financial statements.
-In line with our vision, we are focused on identifying how best to support Canadian stakeholders’ needs – inside and outside the traditional financial statements.
+Additionally, capital providers, investors, and interested and affected parties are demanding more transparency and decision-useful information beyond what is currently available in the traditional financial statements.
+In line with our vision, we are focused on identifying how best to support Canadian needs – inside and outside the traditional financial statements.

-Our 2022-2027 Strategic Plan identifies strategies to do just that across all stakeholder groups – helping financial statement users make well-informed, economic decisions and allowing financial statement preparers to explain their results in a cost-effective way.
+Our 2022-2027 Strategic Plan identifies strategies to do just that – helping financial statement users make well-informed, economic decisions and allowing financial statement preparers to explain their results in a cost-effective way.
 This includes continuing with our core mandate of serving the public interest through the development of accounting standards and other related reporting guidance.

-The International Sustainability Standards Board (ISSB) will soon be issuing sustainability standards, which will form a global baseline for the capital markets.
-The ISSB will also consult on its future agenda priorities.
-We will participate in this global dialogue by responding to the ISSB’s agenda consultation and working with other national standard setters to influence international discussions on the connectivity between financial and sustainability reporting.
+In the 2023-2024 fiscal year, the ISSB issued its first sustainability standards, IFRS S1 General Requirements for Disclosure of Sustainability-related Financial Information and IFRS S2 Climate-related Disclosures, which will form a global baseline for the capital markets.
+The ISSB also consulted on its future agenda priorities.
+We will continue to participate in this global dialogue by working with the CSSB and other national standard setters to influence international discussions on the connectivity between financial and sustainability reporting.

 Domestically, we will work with the newly operational CSSB and various regulators to identify opportunities and support the bringing together of financial and non-financial information relied on by financial statement users.
-Doing so will provide added insight to Canadian stakeholders with respect to a reporting entity’s financial performance.
+Doing so will provide added insight to interested and affected parties in Canada with respect to a reporting entity’s financial performance.

 Back to top